 How to Use Shopify Payments

 Shopify Pay is the most affordable payment gateway when you’re using Shopify.
 Without it, you’ll be paying nearly 3% on every transaction, which can get expensive fast.
 In fact, these fees can be a reality check when you start to move products.
 It may astonish you how easily those lurking fees can make a dent in your success.

 Be wary of potential pitfalls looming over Shopify Payments.
 You can’t use it for every kind of business.
 Don’t get played into signing up for Shopify, only to find that you’re stuck paying transaction fees on third party payment processors.
-Businesses that can’t use Shopify for processing payments include investment services, law firms for most transactions, crowdfunding campaigns, virtual currency, cannabis, and more.
+Shopify payment processing isn’t available for businesses offering investment services, law firms for most transactions, crowdfunding campaigns, virtual currency, cannabis, and more.

 Write a Blog

 Think a blog is phony, soft science?
 Think again.
-A blog is a data-driven technique to bump your SEO ranking.
-Furthermore, a blog lends your business legitimacy, provided its packed with good content, and not fluff.
+A blog is a data-driven marketing technique to bump your SEO ranking through content marketing.
+Furthermore, a blog lends your business legitimacy, provided it’s packed with good content, and not fluff.

 Shopify is not, first and foremost, a blogging platform.
 It shouldn’t come as a surprise that if you’re mostly getting online for blogging, you will likely be disappointed.
 However, if you want a good blog attached to your domain name to boost your SEO and validate your business, Shopify has what it takes.

 If you want more from your Shopify blog, you can tap into a WordPress account and import your blog into Shopify.
-This way, your Shopify ecommerce platform gets all of the features of blogging on WordPress.
+This way, your store platform gets all the features of blogging on WordPress.

 Your blog can also generate income for your website, whether you run a blog directly through Spotify or integrate with WordPress.
 Embed a “Buy,” button, and advertise with images and descriptions of products right on your blog.